23+ Inspiring Influencer Marketing Statistics

 Are you a budding influencer ready to take the next step and start profiting from your growing follower base?
-Or are you a business considering the option of hiring an influencer to engage audiences and bring your brand closer to the those it is intended for?
+Or are you a business considering the option of hiring an influencer to engage audiences and bring your brand closer to those it is intended for?
 Big or small, through an agency or on your own, an influencer can make a good buck and maybe even build a full-time career out of marketing products and services.
-That is, if they know the tricks of the trade.
-Plus, as you will see from our list of hot influencer marketing statistics, they are a real treat for marketers who use them as the ultimate weapon to generate leads, boost sales and spice up their campaigns.
+That is if they know the tricks of the trade.
+Plus, as you will see from our list of influencer marketing statistics, they are a real treat for marketers who use them as the ultimate weapon to generate leads, boost sales, and spice up their campaigns.
 Let’s see how it’s done.

 Influencer Marketing Statistics (Editor’s Pick)

 - By 2022, the entire influencer marketing industry will be worth more than $15 billion.

 - Almost 50% of consumers rely on influencer recommendations for their purchasing decisions.

 - Fake followers remain the biggest concern for 50% of marketers.